 The audience is there for the content of your presentation, not your introduction.
 If your presentation is one hour long, your introduction should be no more than two minutes.
 For a 10-minute presentation, your introduction should only be about 30-seconds long.

 Write your introduction so the host can read it aloud easily.
 Rephrase any tongue-twisters, run-on sentences, or words that could be mispronounced.
 Make sure it flows smoothly.
 Read it out loud yourself, have a friend (or the “voice-over” option on your computer) read it to you.

 Use the third-person singular when writing your intro.
-The person introducing you should be able to read the material as written and not have to guess your preferred pronouns.
+The person introducing you should be able to read the material as written and not have to guess at the pronouns you use.

 Print your introduction in a large, easy-to-read font.
 Bring a printed copy to the presentation with you – even if you have emailed it to the host beforehand.

-Politely tell the host to introduce you with exactly what is written on the paper with no deviations as it will create a nice transition into your presentation.
+Politely tell the host to introduce you using exactly what is written on the paper with no deviations, as it will create a nice transition into your presentation.

 Once you have been introduced, thank the host by name and begin your speech.
 Do not re-introduce yourself.
 The audience already heard your introduction; now, they want to hear how you can solve their organizing dilemmas.